401(k) Decision Guide

 Next Step

-- You need immediate liquidity and have not reviewed access restrictions on receiving accounts.
+- You need the money soon and have not checked access rules.

 Read guide